ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

 apt-rdepends -r pkg
     - show reverse deps, AND RECURSE

+apt-cache policy
+    - print the apt sources and some details apt-cache policy somepackage
-apt-cache rdepends pkg
+    - show what version of a package each source makes available apt-cache rdepends pkg
     - basically same as apt rdepends pkg, slightly diff info apt-cache depends pkg